mbjarland/groovy-streaming-template-engine/Readme.md

-As templates can be used for a large number of arbitrary programming tasks ranging from code generation, rendering of various text based formats, rendering HTML etc etc and as a number of years have passed with no fix the 64k limitation in sight, I figured it was time to make this code publicly available.
+As templates can be used for a large number of arbitrary programming tasks ranging from code generation, rendering of various text based formats, rendering HTML etc etc and as a number of years have passed with no fix the 64k limitation in sight, I figured this code might save somebody some time.

+Could also be there is another template engine out there and I just failed to find it...if so, please shoot me an email and I will adjust accordingly.

 ## Disclaimer
 This repo does contain a fairly thought through set of unit tests and I believe the